USGS-R/RSurvey/README.md

 If R is not already installed on your computer, download and install the latest binary distribution from [CRAN](http://cran.r-project.org/ "The Comprehensive R Archive Network").
-The GUI requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.

 Install the required R packages from CRAN using a simple call to `install.packages()`: